 18. 52% of US podcast consumers listen to whole podcasts

-Just over half of podcasts users (52%) listen to whole podcasts.
+Just over half of podcast users (52%) listen to whole podcasts.
 41% of them listen to the majority of shows on average, 5% of them say that they often listen to less than half of an episode, and 2% of people quit podcasts at the start.

-A lot of people download podcasts to listen or watch them later.
+A lot of people download podcasts to listen to or watch them later.
 58% of those people who download podcasts say that they usually (76-100% of the time) listen to these episodes.
 20% of people that downloaded podcasts listened to 51-75% of the content they downloaded.

 15% of consumers listen to 25-50% of downloaded content, and 7% only listen to around 1-25% of the shows.
 Most downloaded podcasts are downloaded and consumed within a day after being aired (47%).
 31% is consumed within 48 hours, 19% in a week’s time, and 3% after more than a week has passed.

 19. Survey shows that 45% of US listeners over 12 years of age, speed up their podcasts